 Slippage is one of the many bits of lingo you’ll often hear investors speak about when they are trading in the forex market.
-Like any niche industry, the world of forex is filled with a variety of acronyms and terminology that can often be confusing to newcomers.
+Like any niche industry, the world of forex & CFD trading is filled with a variety of acronyms and terminology that can often be confusing to newcomers.

 How is Slippage in the FX Market Defined?

-The reason this concept is known as slippage is due to the fact that the order was not filled at the requested price, rather a price that was slightly worse than what you requested.
+Due to the fact that the order in the example above was not filled at the requested price, rather a price that was slightly worse, is why this concept is known as slippage.
 It’s important to highlight that slippage doesn’t always have to be negative.
 In fact, slippage can work in the favor of traders as well.
 The most common form of what’s referred to as positive slippage often happens when using limit orders, something we’ll discuss at greater length in a little bit.

-Understanding Slippage in the Forex Market
+Understanding the Meaning of Slippage in the Forex Market

-Well, If you were trying to trade around this announcement, you’d experience slippage.
+Well, If you were attempting to trade around this news announcement, you’d most likely experience slippage.
 Why?
 Because nobody would be willing to sell to you at 1.3700 for the reasons previously mentioned.
-The way all markets function is that if you want to buy, you must find a seller and vice versa.
-For this reason, if you had a trade at 1.3700 and attempted to place a buy order around the announcement, you most likely would experience slippage, and receive a worse price for your order.
+The way all markets function is that if you want to buy, you must find a seller, and vice versa.
+For this reason, if you had a trade at 1.3700 and attempted to place a buy order around the announcement, you most likely would have experienced slippage, and as a result received a worse price for your order.

 Do You Require Further Guidance?
 Don’t Hesitate to Contact Our Team of Forex Industry Consultants Today!